Cumbria County Council expenditure

 - 2016-2017 figures have been revised to reflect restructures within the services.

 - Children and Families' Services total spending has fallen.
-This is mainly due to schools that have converted to Academy status which results in the spend associated with them and the corresponding Dedicated Schools Grant being outside of the Council.
+This is mainly due to schools that have converted to Academy status.
+This results in the spend associated with them and the corresponding Dedicated Schools Grant being outside of the Council.

 - Other services include provision for inflation.
 This will be allocated to services during the year.